 Fine early Hal Shelton Poster, promoting Vail, Colorado.

-Iconic promotional poster of Vail, published shortly after its opening in 1962.
+Iconic promotional poster of Vail, published shortly after the addition of Gondola #2.

 The top image is a large traditional trail map, identifying ski lifts, trails, bowls, etc. with the village of Vail at the base.
 A second smaller image is centered on High Noon ridge and a single lift servicing a number of open bowls.
 Each of the views were painted by pioneering American ski artist Hal Shelton: